James Arness: Acting career

 After Gunsmoke ended, Arness performed in Western-themed movies and television series, including How the West Was Won, and in five made-for-television Gunsmoke movies between 1987 and 1994.
 An exception was as a big-city police officer in a short-lived 1981–1982 series, McClain's Law, starring with Marshall Colt.
-His role as mountain man Zeb Macahan in How the West Was Won made him a cult figure in many European countries, where it became even more popular than in the United States, as the series has been rebroadcast many times across Europe.James Arness: An Autobiography was released in September 2001, with a foreword by Burt Reynolds (who had been a cast member of Gunsmoke for several years in the 1960s).
-Arness noted that he realized, "[I]f I was going to write a book about my life, I better do it now ... 'cause I'm not getting any younger."
+His role as mountain man Zeb Macahan in How the West Was Won made him a cult figure in many European countries, where it became even more popular than in the United States, as the series has been rebroadcast many times across Europe.James Arness: An Autobiography was released in September 2001, with a foreword by Reynolds (who had been a cast member of Gunsmoke for several years in the 1960s).
+Arness realized, "[I]f I was going to write a book about my life, I better do it now ... 'cause I'm not getting any younger."

 Personal life

 Arness married Virginia Chapman in 1948, and adopted her son Craig (1946 – December 14, 2004).
-Besides Craig, Arness and Chapman also had a son, Rolf (born February 18, 1952), and a daughter, Jenny Lee Arness (May 23, 1950 – May 12, 1975).
+Arness and Chapman also had a son, Rolf (born February 18, 1952), and a daughter, Jenny Lee Arness (May 23, 1950 – May 12, 1975).
 Rolf Aurness became World Surfing Champion in 1970.
 Craig Arness founded the stock photography agency Westlight and also was a photographer for National Geographic.
-When they divorced in 1963, Arness was granted legal custody of the children.
-Daughter Jenny died of a drug overdose in 1975.
-Former wife Virginia died of a drug overdose in 1977.
+When Virginia and James divorced in 1960, Arness was granted legal custody of the children.
+Daughter Jenny died of an apparently deliberate drug overdose in 1975.
+His former wife Virginia died of an accidental drug overdose in 1977.

 Four years after his divorce from Virginia Chapman, James Arness met Thordis Brandt, who was his girlfriend for six years before they ended their relationship.
 In 1978, Arness married Janet Surtees.
-She survived him.

 Despite his stoic character, according to Ben Bates, his Gunsmoke stunt double, Arness laughed "from his toes to the top of his head".
 Shooting on the Gunsmoke set was sometimes suspended because Arness got a case of the uncontrollable giggles.
 James Arness disdained publicity and banned reporters from the Gunsmoke set.
 He was said to be a shy and sensitive man who enjoyed poetry, yacht racing, and surfing.
 TV Guide dubbed him "The Greta Garbo of Dodge City".
-Buck Taylor (Newly on Gunsmoke) thought so highly of Arness that he named his second son, Matthew, after Arness' character.
+Buck Taylor thought so highly of Arness that he named his second son, Matthew, after Arness' character.

 Death

 Arness died from natural causes at the age of 88 years at his Brentwood home in Los Angeles on June 3, 2011.
-His body was interred in the Sanctuary of Abiding Hope alcove in the Jasmine Terrace section of the Great Mausoleum at Forest Lawn Memorial Park in Glendale, California.